If you’re new to real estate and preparing to make an offer on a property, you might be wondering what mortgage is best for a first-time home buyer.

 I’ve listed the most common loan types available to first-time home buyers, many of which are also an option for existing homeowners.

-These generally don’t require much in terms of down payment, which seems to be a chief need/want for first-time buyers.
+These generally don’t require much in terms of down payment, which seems to be a chief need/want for first-time buyers that don’t have the equity of move-up buyers.

-So for those lacking assets, the programs listed above are probably a good starting point.
+So for those lacking assets, the programs listed above are probably a good starting point, especially if you qualify for LLPA waivers.

 Is Your First Home a Starter Home or a Forever Home?